-Loans on which the accrual of interest has been discontinued totaled \$0.5 million at December 31, 2023 and 2022.
+Loans on which the accrual of interest has been discontinued totaled \$0.4 million at December 31, 2024 and \$0.5 million at December 31, 2023.
 The Bank recognizes interest income on non-accrual loans using a cash basis method for the time they are on non-accrual.
-Interest income that was recognized on these non-accrual loans totaled \$15,000 and \$29,000 for the years ended December 31, 2023 and 2022, respectively.
-Loans past due 90 days or more and still accruing interest totaled

-\$0, and \$10,000 at December 31, 2023 and 2022, respectively.
+Interest income that was recognized on these non-accrual loans totaled \$30,000 and \$15,000 for the years ended December 31, 2024 and 2023, respectively.
+Loans past due 90 days or more and still accruing interest totaled \$0 at December 31, 2024 and 2023.
 Management believes these particular loans are well secured and in the process of full collection of all amounts owed.

-Nonaccrual loans with specific reserves at December 31, 2023 are comprised of:
+Nonaccrual loans with specific reserves at December 31, 2024 are comprised of: